 You will also find their house brands in each supermarket, which tend to have a lower price than branded items.
 Edeka’s own brand is called “Gut und Günstig” and REWE’s “ja!”.

 Each of these supermarket chains also has its discount supermarket brand.
-Netto is from Edeka, and Penny is from REWE.
+For example, Netto is from Edeka, and Penny is from REWE.

 5. Discount Supermarkets

 The five cheapest supermarkets in Germany are Aldi Nord, Aldi Süd, Lidl, Penny, and Netto.
-Any of these four discount grocery stores offer low prices on all of their items.
+These four discount grocery stores offer low prices on all of their items.
 There is tough competition amongst them, and they are always trying to match their prices with each other.

 In 2020, a German journalist did a study and found that all discount supermarkets had the same price for essential items like milk, pasta, coffee, water, and butter.